ProSensory/Alex_Game_Libs/README.md

 1. Independence from usage of external libraries
 2. Design clean, readable, and well documented code.
 3. Document progress.
-4. Skillfully designs algorithms and programming logic.
+4. Skillfully design algorithms and programming logic.
 5. Refrain from using any unlicensed or licensed sources on the internet.

 Project Goals: